cdbbnnyCode/modpack-installer/README.md

 ## CurseForge Modpack Installer
 ###### V2.2.1-beta

+**UPDATE (May 29 2022) - CurseForge has updated their API to require a key to access.**
+I am trying to get official access, but while that waits, the program will NOT be able to download mods.
+If I do not get any response from CurseForge soon, I may implement a temporary solution.

 This command-line tool allows easy installation of CurseForge modpacks on Linux systems.
 It installs each modpack in a semi-isolated environment, which prevents them from modifying important settings and data in your main Minecraft installation.